FabianHeinemann/simulated_2d_diffusion/README.md

 The simulation was optimized for performance using a profiler.
 It is written in C++ (with a small inline assembly part for a much faster floor computation).

-The code should be easy to read (just three files).
+The code should be easy to read (three files with lots of comments).
 I recommend starting with main(), then looking at CSimulatedDiffusion::start() where the simulation takes place.

 ### Who may care?